Serhat (singer): Musical career

-On January 12, 2016, San Marino RTV announced that Serhat would represent San Marino in the Eurovision Song Contest 2016 in Stockholm.
-On March 9, 2016, the song that he performed in the contest, "I Didn't Know" was released.
-He performed in the first semi-final on May 10 and failed to qualify to final, ending in 12th place.
-On November 2, 2017, the disco version of "I Didn't Know" featuring Martha Wash that was re-arranged by the Swedish musician Johan Bejerholm was released as a single, along with a new music video.
-The song entered from the 47th place to the Dance Club Songs chart of the United States, and reached to its peak position, the 25th place on its fourth week in the chart.
-Thus, Serhat became the first Turkish singer that appeared in the chart.
-A new version of "Total Disguise" featuring Elena Paparizou was released on June 22, 2018 by CAP-Sounds.
-The music video of the single was released on September 14.
+On 12 January 2016, San Marino RTV announced that Serhat would represent San Marino in the Eurovision Song Contest 2016 in Stockholm.
+On 9 March 2016, the song that he performed in the contest, "I Didn't Know" was released.
+He performed in the first semi-final on 10 May and failed to qualify to final, ending in 12th place.
+On 2 November 2017, the disco version of "I Didn't Know" featuring Martha Wash, re-arranged by Swedish musician Johan Bejerholm, was released as a single, along with a new music video.
+The song entered the American Dance Club Songs chart at number 47 and peaked at number 25 in its fourth week on the chart.
+This made Serhat the first ever Turkish singer to appear on the chart.
+A new version of "Total Disguise" featuring Elena Paparizou was released on 22 June 2018 by CAP-Sounds.
+The music video of the single was released on 14 September.

-On January 21, 2019, San Marino RTV announced that he would again represent San Marino in the Eurovision Song Contest 2019 in Tel Aviv.
+On 21 January 2019, San Marino RTV announced that he would again represent San Marino in the Eurovision Song Contest 2019 in Tel Aviv.
 On the same day, Serhat announced that he had been working on his first studio album, which was released in April 2019.
-The song that he performed in the contest, "Say Na Na Na", was released with an accompanying music video on March 7.
-He performed in the first semi final on May 14, 2019 and qualified for the final, where he finished 19th, setting the record for the highest placing San Marinese song in Eurovision history.
+The song that he performed in the contest, "Say Na Na Na", was released with an accompanying music video on 7 March.
+He performed in the first semi final on 14 May 2019 and qualified for the final, where he finished 19th, setting the record for the highest placing San Marinese song in Eurovision history.
 This was only the second time San Marino had qualified for a Eurovision final, and the first time since 2014.
-On July 19, 2019, a German cover version of "Say Na Na Na" titled "Sing Na Na Na" was released by Serhat.
+On 19 July 2019, a German cover version of "Say Na Na Na" titled "Sing Na Na Na" was released by Serhat.
 It was accompanied by a remade version of the music video of "Say Na Na Na" released the same day.
-The Spanish cover version of the song, "Di Na Na Na" was released on October 16, 2020.
+The Spanish cover version of the song, "Di Na Na Na" was released on 16 October 2020.
 The lyrics were translated to Spanish by Adolfo Caiman and the animated music video was created by Josue Gil Aleman.